 In cognitive therapy, your therapists will help you understand how your trauma is causing stress, and teach you how to replace negative thoughts with positive thoughts.
 In exposure therapy, your therapist will talk about the trauma repeatedly and teach you to conquer your fear of the trauma.
 In EMDR, your therapist will help you change the way you react to the memories of your trauma.
 Medication may include serotonin, which can lessen your worries and sadness.

 Once you have fully recovered, both physically and psychologically, you can get back on your motorcycle.
 You may feel a little apprehensive the first time.
 Most experienced bikers will tell you that getting back sooner rather than later is better.
 But don’t make the mistake of thinking that you can immediately start riding like you used to before the crash.
 Take it slow and easy.
 Take only short rides for the first few days and then gradually increase the distance as your confidence builds up.
 Pretty soon, you will be riding like before.

 Get Legal Representation from Qualified Motorcycle Accident Lawyers

 Now, while you are recovering from your physical injuries and psychological trauma, don’t forget one very important thing: to file a personal injury claim if another motorist was responsible for the accident.
 Medical bills, rehabilitation, and therapies can cost you a lot of money.
 You can recover the costs and other expenses with a fair settlement.
-So, talk to skilled and experienced motorcycle accident lawyers as soon as you are able to.
+So, talk to the skilled and experienced motorcycle accident lawyers at Wilshire Law Firm as soon as you are able to.